asakura89/Personal-Notes/Work/Work — Work from home or work from anywhere.md

 # Work from home or work from anywhere

+- Offices have become interruption factories, hindering meaningful work.
+- Meaningful work requires stretches of uninterrupted time.
+- Working remotely allows individuals to find their productive zones without interruptions.
+- Commuting leads to various health issues and impairs work-life balance.
+- Embracing remote work can alleviate the negative consequences of commuting.
+- Remote work offers significant time savings that can be utilized productively.
+- Technology, especially the internet, has facilitated remote collaboration.
+- The current generation, raised on technology, embraces the concept of remote work more readily.
+- Transitioning to remote work requires learning new tools but is ultimately feasible for most individuals.
+- Remote work enables asynchronous collaboration, enhancing flexibility.
+- Employees can adjust their work schedules to maximize productivity.
+- The concept of a fixed 9 am - 5 pm workday is not essential for remote work success.
+- Remote work may lead to a sense of isolation and require self-discipline.
+- Balancing work and personal life becomes crucial for remote workers.
+- Understanding and addressing trade-offs is essential to ensure the success of remote work.
+- Most work involves refining existing ideas rather than breakthrough moments.
+- Rationing in-person meetings makes them more impactful.
+- Technology can facilitate effective communication and collaboration even without face-to-face interactions.
+- Remote work requires trust in employees' capabilities and work ethic.

 <!--
 Why the Office Is Not the Best Place to Work Introduction